eikek/publet/doc/src/main/resources/org/eknet/publet/doc/resources/extensions/_ext-content.md

 Only one of the two constraints can be specified!
 If both are given (as in the example), the `maxDiskSize` value is prefered.
 If nothing is specified, a default value of `50MiB` is used.

+## JMX Connector

+For accessing mbeans, there is a connector started that exposes the platforms mbean server via the jmxmp protocol.
+It is only started, if a `publet.jmx.port` configuration value is defined.
+The connector is not protected by default.
+It can be protected by specifying `publet.jmx.protected=true` in the config file.
+Then only users with permission `jmx:connector` are allowed to connect.
+Furthermore, the client must send the credentials as an Array where the first element is the username and the second the password.

+Usually, protected jmx connectors are not necessary, since ssh tunneling can be used instead.
+For example on linux, use ssh command to create  a tunnel from localhost:9999 to someserver:9910:

+    ssh user@someserver -L 9999:someserver:9910

+Then connect vial `localhost:9999`.

+### Registering MBeans

+Registering MBeans is done by simply creating a binding in the guice module.
+There is a binding listener that will register an object that complies to the mbean convention to the platforms MBeanServer.

+If a provider or factory method is used, registering the mbean must be done manually:

+    val service = ... //complies to MBean spec JmxService.registerMBean(service)